-101. Subsection (6) sets out the criteria as to which the court must be satisfied before exercising its power in respect of a testamentary trust.
-First, there must have been a material change in circumstances since the testamentary writing (i.e. the will or codicil) was executed or such a change must be reasonably in prospect; secondly, the testator must have died (which is an express statement of what is already implicit, since the trust only comes into existence at that point and cannot therefore be altered before then); and, thirdly, at least 25 years must have passed since the trust was created (although the testator may specify a shorter period).
+107. In the case of a testamentary trust, the court must again be satisfied that there has been a material change in circumstances since the testamentary writing (i.e. the will or codicil) was executed, or that such a change must be reasonably in prospect.
+Further, the testator must have died (which is an express statement of what is already implicit, since the trust only comes into existence at that point and cannot therefore be altered before then) before an application may be made.
+Subsection (6) provides that the deed constituting the trust may prevent applications for alteration by the court for a period of up to 25 years from the date of death of the testator.

-102. Subsection (7) provides a further special rule for certain testamentary trusts, where there was a material change in circumstances between execution of the testamentary writing and death.
-If, in that situation, the testator was either incapable during the period between the change and death (i.e. was not regarded in law as being able to alter the will) or, during that period, was unaware of the change and its effect on the trust (or could not reasonably be supposed to have been so aware) then the court has discretion to determine that the 25 year (or shorter) period in subsection (6)(c) is to run not from death but from an earlier date.
-For example, Sam made a will in year 0, with provision for a trust for family members, but began to suffer from dementia to the extent that testamentary capacity was lost by the end of year 1.
+108. Subsection (7) provides a further special rule for certain testamentary trusts, namely, where there was a material change in circumstances between execution of the testamentary writing and death.
+If, in that situation, the testator was either incapable during the period between the change and death (i.e. was not regarded in law as being able to alter the will) or, during that period, was unaware of the change and its effect on the trust (or could not reasonably be supposed to have been so aware) then the court has discretion to determine that any exclusionary period (of up to 25 years) provided for in the trust deed is to run not from death of the testator but from the date of the change of circumstances or, if the court thinks fit, the commencement of the testator's incapacity or unawareness.

+109. For example, Sam made a will in year 0, with provision for a trust for family members which could not be altered for 20 years, but began to suffer from dementia to the extent that testamentary capacity was lost by the end of year 1.
 The result was that Sam was unable to change the will in the light of major family changes in year 3; Sam then died in year 10.
-From that point (but not before), the court may be petitioned for a determination that the 25 year period (or whatever shorter period Sam may have chosen) during which the trust is unchallengeable should not begin to run in year 10 on death but either in year 3, from the date of the material change, or even in year 1, upon the loss of capacity.
-If, in the will, Sam had reduced the default period of 25 years to, say, 5 or 10 years, then the effect of subsection (7) is that the court power will be available either immediately following death or soon after death.
-But that subsection only applies where the testator could not reasonably have been expected to take steps of their own to alter their will in the light of material changes before their death; otherwise, the 25 year period (or whatever shorter period may have been specified) must elapse before the court's power can be exercised.
+From that point (but not before), the court may be petitioned for a determination that the 20 year period he specified during which the trust is unchallengeable should not begin to run in year 10 on death but either in year 3, from the date of the material change, or even in year 1, upon the loss of capacity.
+If, in the will, Sam had specified a period of say, 5 or 10 years, then the effect of subsection (7) is that the court power will be available either immediately following death or soon after death.
+But that subsection only applies where the testator could not reasonably have been expected to take steps of their own to alter their will in the light of material changes before their death.